Community College Statistics

 Tracking the progress of community college students is important because they indicate whether or not they actually obtained their goal of earning a bachelor’s degree.
 Here are facts relating to community college students earning their bachelor’s degree.

-- Out of the 31% of community college students who have successfully transferred to a four-year college, 46% of them were able to earn a bachelor’s degree within the six-year time frame.
+• Out of the 31% of community college students who have successfully transferred to a four-year college, 49.1% of them were able to earn a bachelor’s degree within a six-year time frame.

-- In other words, 14% of the total students entering community college in 2013 successfully earned a bachelor’s degree in six years.
+• 15.7% of the total students entering community college in 2016 successfully earned a bachelor’s degree in six years.

-- In comparison, only 42% of college students who switched between a full-time and part-time study obtained their bachelor’s degree.
+• In comparison, only 42% of college students who switched between full-time and part-time study obtained their bachelor’s degree.

-- About 5% of students that were exclusively enrolled part-time obtained their bachelor’s.
+• About 5% of students that were exclusively enrolled part-time obtained their bachelor’s degree.

 How Many Community College Students Who Transferred to a Four-Year Institution Earned an Associates Degree?